VerifyTests/Verify.MassTransit/readme.md

 ### Consumer Test

-Using asserts message, consumer interactions can be tested as follows:
+Using traditional asserts consumer interactions can be tested as follows:

 <!-- snippet: ConsumerTestAsserts -->
 <a id='snippet-consumertestasserts'></a>